Lmottet/Lmottet/README.md

-Greetings, I’m Lionel !
+Greetings, I am Lionel !

-I'm a java dev, interested in tech with good dev experience and practices that let me produce quality products.
+Back end focused dev, interested in tech with good dev experience, and practices that let me produce quality products.

-Currently learning Kotlin :)
+Currently working with Java, I am learning Kotlin & Typescript :)

 <!---
 Lmottet/Lmottet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.